-- Select organisation and department from drop down lists - 'Your Reference' should be supplied by your research organisation (consult your Research Office).
+- Select organisation and department from drop-down lists - 'Your Reference' should be supplied by your research organisation (consult your Research Office).
 If your administration office does not have a system for referencing grant proposals, a suitable reference of your own choice will be acceptable.
 Use 'Your reference' to help distinguish easily between proposals in users' Current Documents lists.
-The reference is intended to be a unique identifier for the proposal and is unrelated to the reference that the organisation would be asked to provide if a grant were awarded. - Enter 'Project Title' (maximum limit of 150 characters) - The 'Proposal Call' will already be populated with the relevant call title: Survey Data Collection Research Methods Collaborative Grant - Your start date should not be before Ist April 2023.
-Your grant should be a proposed duration of no more than 36 months. - Submission route It is recommended that once this initial section is completed, check the submission path (via Document Actions tab) to see if the proposal has to be signed off by submitters and approvers, in which case please make sure they will be available to process the document on the day you intend to submit it to Council.
+The reference is intended to be a unique identifier for the proposal, and is unrelated to the reference that the organisation would be asked to provide if a grant were awarded. - Enter 'Project Title' (maximum limit of 150 characters) - The 'Proposal Call' will already be populated with the relevant call title; LPIPs Phase I 2023. - Your start date should be no later than 18th April 2023.
+Your grant should be a proposed duration of 5 months. - Submission route It is recommended that once this initial section is completed, check the submission path (via Document Actions tab) to see if the proposal has to be signed off by submitters and approvers, in which case please make sure they will be available to process the document on the day you intend to submit it to Council.